JohnTWD/Python-YouTube-Music-Playlist-Downloader/readme.md

 - - [X] Also make error logs a separate file
 - [ ] See if I can have a static library for mp3 conversion
 - [ ] Threading.
 Yes.
 - [ ] ~~Use Inviduous API instead, if Piped is still constantly down~~ Their API has high chances of audio links being innaccesible.
-Also, the alternative Piped API  we are using works pretty well as off this commit
+Also, the alternative Piped API we are using works pretty well as of this commit

 ```
 *%%%%%%%%%%###############%%%@@@@@@@+   ..          -@@@@@@@@@@@@@@@@.   ..